 SAFe offers a host of certifications available to almost anyone working with the framework.
 One can become a Certified SAFe Agile Product Manager or a Certified SAFe Product Owner/Product Manager to learn the best practices and techniques for managing products in a SAFe Agile environment.

 Becoming a Certified SAFe Lean Portfolio Manager, Certified SAFe Agilist, Certified SAFe Practitioner, or a Certified SAFe Program Consultant prepares people to practice, implement, and introduce SAFe in organizations at a more holistic level.
 And for more technical staff, there are certifications for Architects, Scrum Masters, Train Engineers, Software Engineers, and DevOps.

 SAFe is most-popular among enterprise organizations as many of its facets focus on eliminating the common challenges teams face when scaling agile.

-If your company is just beginning to transition to agile, SAFe might be a viable option to bridge that gap because of its more prescriptive approach than, say, Disciplined Agile (DA), which offers more flexibility and customization but also requires an organization fully understand the agile philosophy already.
+In other words, if your company is just beginning to transition to agile, SAFe might be a viable option to bridge that gap because of its more prescriptive approach than, say, Disciplined Agile (DA), which offers more flexibility and customization but also requires an organization fully understand the agile philosophy already.

-It is worth noting, however, that SAFe’s top-down approach to decision making and project management can undermine some of the core agile principles—such as collective ownership, adaptiveness, and less fixed roles—that might have attracted your team to agile in the first place.
+But, it is worth noting, however, that SAFe’s top-down approach to decision making and project management can undermine some of the core agile principles—such as collective ownership, adaptiveness, and less fixed roles—that might have attracted your team to agile in the first place.